This article was originally published on Copper Investing News on August 9, 2011.

-Mined rock typically contains less than one percent copper, therefore, to obtain the end result of market-ready copper, mined rock must undergo a variety of physical and chemical processing steps.
-Through refining, the unwanted material is progressively removed, concentrating the copper up 99.99 percent purity, the standard for Grade “A” copper.
+Mined rock typically contains less than 1 percent copper.
+Therefore, to become a market-ready copper product, it must undergo a variety of physical and chemical processing steps.
+Through copper refining, unwanted material is progressively removed, concentrating copper up to 99.99 percent purity, the standard for Grade A copper.

 Getting copper to market

-The concentration of the copper ore is indicated by the miner, and maybe spot-checked, by a third party when en route to the refiner.
-Penalties may be assessed against copper concentrates according to the level of deleterious elements such as lead or tungsten.
-Most smelters have strict limitations on the permissible concentrations of impurities.
-If the concentrate producer does not meet these requirements, they will be subject to financial penalties.
-Miners may also receive a credit for “valuable” minerals- such as gold and silver, minus any TCs and RCs, which are levied, separately, on these metals.
+Miners indicate copper concentrations, although they may be spot checked by a third party when en route to the refiner.
+Additionally, penalties may be assessed against copper concentrate according to the level of deleterious elements contained, such as lead or tungsten.
+Most smelters have strict limitations on the permissible concentrations of impurities, and if concentrate producers do not meet these requirements, they will be subject to financial penalties.

 Smelters generally operate by charging tolls, but they may also sell refined metal on behalf of miners.
 All of the risk (and reward) of fluctuating copper prices, then, falls on miners’ shoulders.